 Participation in Public Forum by persons other than members of the public

-The Parish Council will automatically provide an opportunity via the agenda for the Police, and the County and District Councillor(s) to attend and report to meetings and respond to any questions or queries from Councillors.
+The Parish Council will automatically provide an opportunity via the agenda for the Police and the Unitary Councillors to attend and report to meetings and respond to any questions or queries from Councillors.

 To see what we discussed in previous meetings